 Gates Bait & Tackle – Live, Fresh and Frozen Baits, Saltwater Tackle and Equipment.
 Open daily year round and conveniently located near Manasquan Inlet – Point Pleasant Beach, NJ

-Grumpys Tackle – A leader in the custom rod/reel building market.
+hauling in the big ones while maintaining their beauty.
 Other services include rod repairs, reel repairs, reel upgrades – Seaside Park, NJ

 and fishing in the area.
 Grizz's offers a wide selection of live, fresh and frozen bait, chum, fishing rods and reels, fishing tackle and boating accessories – Route 9 South, Forked River, NJ

 best choice for tackle and bait in New Jersey.
 Our reel service department has over 10,000 different parts in stock – Jersey City, NJ

 Harry's Army Navy – New Jersey's most unusual outdoor store since 1949.
 Harry's offers a variety of fishing rods and reels and fishing accessories, along with hunting supplies and military surplus items – Robbinsville, NJ

 Jersey Tackle – Custom inshore, offshore and surf tackle for the serious angler.
 Offerings include top quality custom inshore and offshore tackle, rods, reels, fishing line, hooks, lures, and terminal tackle – Brick, NJ